 Old bone is removed and new bone is added all the time.
 In children and young adults, more bone is added than is removed.
 Our bones get larger, heavier and stronger.
 After age 30, more bone is removed than is added.
 Bones become lighter and more brittle.

-People with HIV have unusually high rates of osteoporosis.
+People with HIV have unusually high rates of low bone mineral density and broken bones.
 This may be because of HIV infection itself.
 It may be made worse by some medications used to treat HIV.